 “I have learned from my work at Imagine that knowing how to support someone who is grieving any type of loss and knowing what to say and not to say is a life skill that can be learned with support and guidance.”

-Valerie Stierhoff has her Bachelor’s Degree in Behavioral Science from Drew University.
-She’s been a facilitator and office volunteer at Imagine since 2014, and joined the staff as Office Manager in 2017.
+Valerie Stierhoff has her Bachelor’s Degree in Behavioral Science from Drew University and her certification in early childhood and elementary education.
+She began as a facilitator and office volunteer at Imagine in 2014, and joined the staff as Office Manager in 2017.
+She is currently Imagine’s Manager of Special Projects.
 She’s pleased to support the Imagine staff as they work to help grieving children and their families.
-Val is a mother of three, and she and her family live in Westfield.
+Val is a mother of three and enjoys spending time with her family, reading and traveling.

 Kathleen Sullivan joins Imagine as a Development Associate.
 She has a bachelor’s degree in psychology from Boston College and is a current MSW student at Rutgers University focused on Clinical Social Work with an emphasis on Children, Youth and Families.
 Prior to working at Imagine, she worked as a Marketing Coordinator at Graham-Pelton Consulting, focused on social media, managing marketing campaign data, and coordinating logistics for marketing initiatives.
 In her spare time, she enjoys reading, being on the beach, and spending time with friends and family.

-Richard started and continues as a Volunteer Facilitator Imagine and now supports Imagine as a Business Strategy and Operations Specialist.
+Rich started as a volunteer facilitator at Imagine and later served as Interim Executive Director.
+He now serves as Imagine’s Business Strategy and Operations Specialist.

 Rich had worked in the financial industry for 24 years before taking his expertise to the healthcare, non-profit and educational fields.
 He earned his B.A. in Biology and Economics; B.S in Computer Science from Washington University in St. Louis.